Become A Clinical Supervisor

 Legal & Ethical Issues And Responsibilities In Clinical Supervision

 Ethics are the cornerstone of the counseling profession.
 They help us respond to similar situations in a similar, pre-approved manner and help solidify our collective and personal, professional identities.
-Fully understanding the multiple legal and ethical concerns allows the counseling supervisor to best assist supervisees and their clients.
+Understanding the multiple legal and ethical concerns allows the counseling supervisor to best assist supervisees and their clients.

 Roles & Functions Of Clinical Supervision

 Counseling supervisors must be prepared to wear multiple hats for their supervisees and stakeholders.
-The range of these hats includes supporter, educator, administrator, and all subsets within those roles.
-There can be a lot of overlap between these roles, and it is important to have an awareness of what role is needed in any given situation and additional awareness of what role you are “slipping into” with your supervisee.
+These hats include supporter, educator, administrator, and all subsets within those roles.
+There can be a lot of overlap between these roles, and it is important to be aware of what role is needed in any given situation and additional awareness of what role you are “slipping into” with your supervisee.

 Theoretical Frameworks and Models Of Clinical Supervision

 Supervision has a purpose.
-Three types of models emerged to help guide supervisors and provide structure for supervisees, three types of models emerged; developmental, integrated, and orientation-specific.
+Three types of models emerged to help guide supervisors and provide structure for supervisees: developmental, integrated, and orientation-specific.
 Determining what models get used is at the supervisor’s discretion and, hopefully, based on the supervisee’s needs.

 Utilization of Technology In Clinical Supervision